|

 see lesser sights.
 I would consider it the best small waterfall I

+have seen.
 Just in case the

 duplication of place names throughout the Sierra is not confusing